 Magdalena Bollinger passed away at the age of 74 from bronchitis on January 9, 1919.

-Many years later, Elias' great-nephew Aaron Bollinger wrote about his memories of the family:
+Many years later, Elias' grand-nephew Aaron Bollinger wrote about his memories of the family:

 "Bollinger's Mill, built by my great uncle Elias was in operation near Sykesville, Carroll Co., Md., in the 1920 & 1930s.
 We had cattle feed, cider made etc. There was also a saw mill for sawing lumber, all run by water power.
 During seasons of drough a gasoline engine sumplimated power in later years.